Let’s Get Emotional With Rejection: Anchors Up, It’s Time to Sail Through

 If you like to keep things simple, most phones come with a pre-installed notepad app.
 I’m a Google gal myself, and I often use Keep Notes to capture thoughts on the go.

-There are also plenty of apps designed specifically for journalling, offering prompts, organisation tools, and gentle reminders.
+There are also plenty of apps designed specifically for journalling, offering prompts, organisation tools, and reminders.
 I haven’t personally tried these, so I wouldn’t want to recommend anything specific, but if this sounds like your style, it might be worth a little search to see what fits.

 Draw It Out